 This is one of the highest paying, fastest growing and most impactful IT jobs today.
-Security analysts are responsible for analysing cyber threats, and protecting the company’s networks from any attacks.
+Security analysts are responsible for analysing cyber threats and protecting the company’s networks from any attacks.
 An ideal candidate would require some work experience as well as an advanced information technology course or degree.
 Nowadays, there are some highly reputed institutes that offer IT courses online, and learners can gain the requisite qualification even while continuing to work in their current jobs.

 What Employers Look for in IT Candidates?

-As people need to work with colleagues, customers, clients and vendors, strong technical knowledge alongside personal traits such as empathy, good listening skills, comprehension and problem-solving abilities are considered essential for the IT personnel.
+As people need to work with colleagues, customers, clients and vendors, strong technical knowledge alongside personal traits such as empathy, good listening skills, comprehension and problem-solving abilities are considered essential for IT personnel.

 Are You a Good Fit for An IT Career?

-Ability to Learn New Things – Technology is constantly evolving, and people who are able to make it big in this arena, need to have the ability to constantly learn new things and improve their expertise and knowhow.
+Ability to Learn New Things – Technology is constantly evolving, and people who are able to make it big in this arena, need to have the ability to constantly learn new things and improve their expertise and know-how.
 For tech professionals, education doesn’t end with graduation or when they enter the professional world.
 In fact, it only begins from that point.

-Team Spirit – An IT professional needs to have good team spirit and ability to collaborate with different personnel.
+Team Spirit – An IT professional needs to have good team spirit and the ability to collaborate with different personnel.
 Technology is no longer a lone field where tech experts with poor command over language or behavioural skills can do well.

 Bouncing Back from Failure – Technology is often defined by experimentation and innovation.
 Software development or establishing technology infrastructure often doesn’t go as per plans.
-Changes, alterations or restarting from scratch as well as failure of technology products are part and parcel of the work of IT professionals, and one should have the ability to take failure in stride.
+Changes, alterations or restarting from scratch as well as the failure of technology products are part and parcel of the work of IT professionals, and one should have the ability to take failure in stride.

-Keenness to Make an Impact – There is no joy greater than seeing one’s work make impact in resolving problems and creating a difference to the society through usage of technology.
+Keenness to Make an Impact – There is no joy greater than seeing one’s work make an impact in resolving problems and creating a difference in the society through usage of technology.
 Whether it is designing an app, creating a tool that automates critical processes or building a highly useful web platform.